ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 | All other supported source versions | 18 |
 {: caption="Supported in-place upgrade paths" caption-side="top"}

-Also note that after the upgrade completes, your database runs a new PostgreSQL major version.
-Because PostgreSQL stores data in version-specific formats, backups and PITR points from before the upgrade belong to the earlier version timeline and cannot be restored into the upgraded version.
+Also, note that after the upgrade completes, your database runs a new PostgreSQL major version.
+Because PostgreSQL stores data in version-specific formats, backups, and PITR points from before the upgrade belong to the earlier version timeline and cannot be restored into the upgraded version.
 To maintain full restore and PITR (Point-in-Time Recovery) capabilities for the new version, take a new backup immediately after the upgrade completes.
 That backup becomes the baseline for future recovery operations on the new version timeline.

 If IPU fails, valid backups from before the upgrade can still be used with PITR to restore the earlier PostgreSQL version into a new instance.
 {: important}